DEVSENSE/phptools-docs/docs/vs/Editor/phpdoc.md

 - `@use` is used above a trait use to describe its generic type arguments.
 - `@method` declares a method in case the class provides dynamic methods through magic `__call()` function.
 This information is used by the code completion to provide this additional method in the list.
 - `@property` similarly to `@method` allows to define a dynamic property.
+- `@mixin` tells the editor to include members of another type (aka mixin) into this class.

 ## Code Validation